 Staffing Process – Steps Involved in Staffing

 There are certain things that you need for your business to succeed and the first among that list in all kinds of businesses is human capital or human resources.
 A business cannot be isolated from its workforce.
 This is because of the fact that the workforce of the business is its life force.
-Thus it becomes imperative that a business has the right amount and right kind of people working in it.
+Thus it becomes imperative that a business has the right amount and the right kind of people working in it.

 This requirement of a business is met by a simple yet intricate function known as Staffing.
-It involves the process of filling up the various positions in the organisational structure with the right kind of people who are skilled and competent to discharge the duties the position carries and implies.
+It involves the process of filling up the various positions in the organizational structure with the right kind of people who are skilled and competent to discharge the duties the position carries and implies.

-According to Theo Haimann, “Staffing pertains to recruitment, selection, development and compensation of subordinates.”
+According to Theo Haimann, “Staffing pertains to recruitment, selection, development, and compensation of subordinates.”

-Steps Involved in Staffing Function of Management
+8 Steps Involved in Staffing Function of Management

 Following is a brief discussion over important steps of staffing:

 Manpower planning or in simple terms estimation of workforce requirement is the first step in the process of staffing.
 As always every step starts off with the process of planning and identifying what is required.
-This steps involves outlining the various positions of the organisation and determining what category of people will be suitable for it.
+This step involves outlining the various positions of the organization and determining what category of people will be suitable for it.

 Once the positions are determined and the qualifications outlined there arises the need to identify people meeting the conditions.
 This is done through a process known as recruiting.
-This process could be done through a multiplicity of ways like campus recruitment, On the Job recruitment etc. In my engineering company me informing and them accepting to be interviewed for the position will be recruiting.
+This process could be done through a multiplicity of ways like campus recruitment, On Job recruitment, etc. In my engineering company me informing and them accepting to be interviewed for the position will be recruiting.

-The steps involved could be practical tests, interviews, theory tests etc, all depending on the time, convenience and policy of a company.
-In my company it would be about pitching the veteran against the dual degree holder in a practical test environment probably a crisis simulation and deciding who does better.
+The steps involved could be practical tests, interviews, theory tests, etc, all depending on the time, convenience, and policy of a company.
+In my company, it would be about pitching the veteran against the dual degree holder in a practical test environment probably a crisis simulation, and deciding who does better.

-This is hastened by giving orientations to make the employee to step into his position comfortably and with complete commitment and awareness.
+This is hastened by giving orientations to make the employee step into his position comfortably and with complete commitment and awareness.
 Being a new company, my company won’t require this but when the tenure of this CEO ends and a new one is selected from outside the company then it may be necessary.

-Training and Development
+(5) Training and Development

 Picasso probably wasn’t so good at what he does when he first did it.
 Practice makes one better at what he does.
 So does training.
 Even the most efficient of employees sometimes need a hand or two to get better at what they do and this is the underlying concept in providing training and ensuring development.
 Training and Development are two different concepts.

 Mere employment and training of employees is not the end of staffing function it also involves the function of appraising the level of performance of each employee.
 In my engineering company, it would be understanding how well the CEO, I selected is running the company.

-An employee will not work nothing.
+An employee will not work anything.
 He needs to be compensated for the work and effort he puts into the company.
-The total amount and nature of compensation depends upon the nature of the work and the position of the employee.
+The total amount and nature of compensation depend upon the nature of the work and the position of the employee.

 Promotion is the elevation of rank and status of an employee.
 It is distinct from the mere change of position of an employee and requires the two mentioned elements.
-Staffing is also concerned with promotions as it is to be done in context to the entire organisational structure of employees.
+Staffing is also concerned with promotions as it is to be done in context to the entire organizational structure of employees.

 Features of Staffing Function

-- Critical Managerial Function
+(1) Critical Managerial Function

-- Recurring Activity
+(2) Recurring Activity